risk-first/website/_posts/2019-05-14-Hacker-News.md

 image: /images/generated/titles/2019-05-14-Hacker-News.png
 ---

-# A New Way To Consume Hacker News?

 Like many developers, I like to read [Hacker News](https://news.ycombinator.com), which aggregates user-submitted news stories with a technology bias.

 Every now and again, I'll post a [Risk-First](https://riskfirst.org) article on there.
 Sometimes, they gain traction and make it to the front page, but mostly they don't.
 This can depend on a lot of things such as time-of-posting, subject or title (this article builds really cool [Neural Network for Rating Your Hacker News Title](https://intoli.com/blog/hacker-news-title-tool/).
 Short of putting "has died" somewhere in the title, there's no sure-fire route to success).